galenhammond/playground-demo/README.md

 # playground-demo
 Application prototype repo

-This is the development repo for Playground, an location based dating app for connecting users to others immediately around them.
+This is the dev repo for Playground, a location based dating app for connecting users to others immediately around them.